Sandeep101drj/Data_analysis_tableau/README.md

 - **Product Information**: Product ID, Category, Sub-Category, Product Name.
 - **Financial Metrics**: Sales, Quantity, Discount, Profit.

-The main objective of this project is to analyze sales and profit trends, explore the impact of discounts and delivery times, and identify key product and customer insights.
-By visualizing these aspects, the seller can make informed decisions to maximize profitability, enhance operational efficiency, and improve overall customer satisfaction.
+## Objective
+The goal of this project is to:
+- **Maximize profitability** by identifying key factors influencing sales and profit.
+- **Optimize operations** through strategic decisions related to delivery and inventory.
+- **Enhance customer retention** by understanding and targeting high-value customers.
+- **Improve pricing strategies** by studying the impact of discounts.
+- **Support marketing efforts** through insights on segment-specific and seasonal trends.

 ## Business Questions Addressed
 1. **How are sales and profit trends?**